-I am a child of the King, wife to the best husband in the world, mom of four wonderful children and one great daughter-in-law, Nana to the three cutest little boys.
+I am a child of the King, wife to the best husband in the world, mom of four wonderful children and one great daughter-in-law, Nana to the three cutest little boys and one beautiful little girl.
 We have a wonderful life.
 Who ever would have thought that I could have all of this.

 Prayer.
 That seems to be the theme for 2016 and I think that I am choosing that as my "word of the year".
 I see it all over facebook...."please pray for......., asking for prayer....., even my pastors (one of which as you know is my dear hubby) are really emphasing prayer in their sermons.
 I have had many people ask me personally to pray for them or for a situation and I naturally tell them of course I will be praying for them.
 I do know that sometimes we want to do something more tangible for a friend or family member but really all we can do is pray BUT what a powerful action that is.
 Much more than doing.
 Prayer should be the first thing we do, not an "aside" but the main action we take.
 And I don't know about you but sometimes it seems we just say a quick "Dear Lord, please help..........." when it should be so much more and I'm not talking about the length of the prayer but the intimacy of the prayer.
 This is a conversation with my best friend, the one who is there for me no matter what and understands all I feel even if I don't understand it.
 Yes, He hears our quick short bursts of prayer and they are very meaningful but we need that intimacy that spending time with Him gives us.
 I for one am going to be more deligent in spending more time with Him.

 Christmas Sunday morning is always so special at our church with all the special music, the Christmas sermon and then comes the Christmas sacks.
 My father-in-law started this tradition some 50 years ago and we still do it now.
 I think there would be an uprising if we ever stop doing this.
 From the babies to the oldest we all love getting our Christmas sacks.